Art (A Level)

 We encourage all students to visit galleries, and offer trips to Derbyshire, London or Liverpool to visit Tate Britain and Tate Modern or Tate Liverpool; and a residential trip to Paris in Y12 where we visit 5 major galleries including the Louvre, the Pompidou Centre, the Musee D’Orsay, L’Orangerie; and also Monet’s legendary garden at Giverny.
 Students who took part in the Paris trip will develop this work to support Component 1.

-You can also support learning in Lower School Art Classes, produce costume/props/sets for school productions and help at Art Club or Photoshop Society.
+You can also support learning in Lower School Art Classes, produce costume/props/sets for school productions and help at Art Club or support with competitions and The Big Draw.

 What are the Entry Requirements?